Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day? Luke 14:5

 And do not wonder that the whole world was ransomed; for it was no mere man, but the only-begotten Son of God, who died on its behalf.
 1

 Other texts indicate that creation has a voice that cries out to God and has ‘human’ characteristics ranging from fear to joy.
-7 St. Anastasius of Sinai teaches that not only did creation rejoice, but also that it did so when it learnt of its “transformation from corruption to incorruption.”
-8 To add further support to this argument, we may look to the corpus of patristic teachings on the sanctification of creation.
-Theokritoff (2009) informs us that St. Gregory Nazianzen taught that Christ sanctified everything He touched: Christ “sleeps in order to bless sleep” “weeps in order to make tears blessed” 9 and explicitly links Christ’s baptism with the sanctification of the baptismal waters.
-10 St. Basil of Seleucia taught that Christ saved the world and liberated the earth 11 and recounts all the benefits of salvation including “a principle of purification for the world” and a “renewing of nature.”
-12 This style of commentary exists until today.
+8 St. Anastasias of Sinai teaches that not only did creation rejoice, but also that it did so when it learnt of its “transformation from corruption to incorruption.”
+9 To add further support to this argument, we may look to the corpus of patristic teachings on the sanctification of creation.
+Theokritoff (2009) informs us that St. Gregory Nazianzen taught that Christ sanctified everything He touched: Christ “sleeps in order to bless sleep” “weeps in order to make tears blessed” 10 and explicitly links Christ’s baptism with the sanctification of the baptismal waters.
+10 St. Basil of Seleucia taught that Christ saved the world and liberated the earth 12 and recounts all the benefits of salvation including “a principle of purification for the world” and a “renewing of nature.”
+13 This style of commentary exists until today.
 Met.
 Kallistos of Diokleia (Ware) often retells the following account from Mount Athos:

 This mutual ontology has relevance for discussions on the sanctification and salvation of animals which ought to influence our treatment of animals in the ‘animal industries’ and elsewhere.
 Ecumenical Patriarch.
 Bartholomew refers to this as a “deep ecology” that is “inextricably linked with deep theology”:

 “Even a stone,” writes Basil the Great, “bears the mark of God’s Word.
 This is true of an ant, a bee, and a mosquito, the smallest of creatures.
 For He spread the wide heavens and laid the immense seas; and He created the tiny hollow shaft of the bee’s sting.”
 Recalling our minuteness in God’s wide and wonderful creation only underlines our central role in God’s plan for the salvation of the whole world.18

 Ecumenical Patriarch Bartholomew’s teaching here lends support to the suggestion that in our cruelty and in the inflicting of pain to animals, we may continue to inflict suffering on Christ.
 His profound teachings have obvious implications for our treatment of all forms of animals, the environment and for our salvation.

 Our deep appreciation for the natural environment is directly related to Orthodox sacramental dimension of life and the world…The natural environment seemed to provide a broader, panoramic vision of the world…somewhat resembling a wide-angle lens…it is through this spiritual lens that we can better appreciate the broader implications of such problems as the threat to ocean fisheries, the disappearance of wetlands, the damage to coral reefs, or the destruction of animal and plant life.
-21
+22

 Q. If animals are sacred and to be saved, what are the soteriological implications for us if we allow violent and abusive practices to continue without comment?